Sabihashaik/ChefB/README.md

 # ChefBot

 A Chatbot made with Watson that suggests a recipe based on the ingredients you have.
-Itlets you search and create easy recipes using ingredients you already have in your kitchen.
+It lets you search and create easy recipes using ingredients you already have in your kitchen.

+Built on the IBM Watson Template Watbot.

 ## Features
   1. Find Recipes based on the ingredients you have
   2. Text to Speech Feature to read out the recipe instructions
   3. Suggests Top Meals that can be made under 15 minutes.
+  4. Uses [Food2Fork API](http://food2fork.com/about/api) to retrieve results.

 ## Screenshots
 <img src="https://i.imgur.com/GJ4IHry.jpg" width="230" height="400" /> <img src="https://i.imgur.com/LPFEZdq.jpg" width="230" height="400" />

 <h2>Running ChefBot</h2>

-Clone the repo and import the code in Android Studio,
+Clone the repo and import the code in Android Studio.

 ## Config.xml